 Cases of methemoglobinemia have been reported with local anesthetic use, although patients with glucose-6-phosphate dehydrogenase deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, or concurrent exposure to oxidizing agents or their metabolites are more susceptible to developing clinical manifestations of the condition.
 Signs and symptoms include cyanotic skin discoloration and/or abnormal coloration of the blood and may occur immediately or may be delayed after exposure.
 Methemoglobin levels may continue to rise leading to more serious central nervous system and cardiovascular adverse effects.
 Discontinue ZTLIDO and any other oxidizing agents.
 Depending on severity of the symptoms, patients may respond to supportive care or may require treatment with methylene blue, exchange transfusion, or hyperbaric oxygen.

 Application site reactions can occur during or immediately after treatment with ZTLIDO.
 This may include development of blisters, bruising, burning sensation, depigmentation, dermatitis, discoloration, edema, erythema, exfoliation, irritation, papules, petechia, pruritus, vesicles, or may be the locus of abnormal sensation.
 These reactions are generally mild and transient, resolving spontaneously within a few minutes to hours.
-Inform patients of these potential reactions and that severe skin irritation may occur with ZTLIDO if applied for a longer period than instructed.
+If application site reactions occur while the topical system is being worn, advise the patient to remove ZTLIDO and not to reapply until skin reactions subside.

 Hypersensitivity cross-reactions may be possible for patients allergic to PABA derivatives.
 Manage hypersensitivity reactions by conventional means.